qiweimao/ESP32-Datalogger/README.md

 ## WiFi Reconnect Capability
 The `WiFi.onEvent()` function is used to register a callback function, `WiFiEvent`, which will be invoked when WiFi events occur.
 In the WiFiEvent function, we check for the `SYSTEM_EVENT_STA_DISCONNECTED` event, indicating a WiFi disconnection.
 When this event occurs, we call `reconnectToWiFi()` to attempt reconnection.
 This way, the reconnection logic is encapsulated in the WiFiEvent callback, keeping the loop() function free of reconnection-related code.

+## WiFi Manager
+TODO.
+This function is triggered when the physical push button switch is clicked, the ESP32 will start as a WiFi access point to allow the user to connect to it via WiFi.
+A device configuration website will be served over WiFi.

 ## Server Setup
 An instance of AsyncWebServer is created on port 80.
 A Callback function is set up to handle incoming HTTP GET requests at the root ("/") by responding with the content of a file stored in the SPIFFS file system.
 Adjust the filename variable to match the desired file.
 After configuring the server, it is started with `server.begin()`.